Meridian is not, strictly speaking, a guild in the conventional sense.

 Hell yes!
 Where do I sign up?

-Meridian prefers a more personal approach: Hit myself or @Bardikens up via direct message here on the Fractured forums and let’s chat one-on-one.
+Meridian prefers a more personal approach: Apply on our Guilded server or hit myself or @Bardikens up via direct message here on the Fractured forums and let’s chat one-on-one.